How do I get the entire enterprise aligned on data management?

 When everyone is responsible, no one is accountable.
 It’s a classic business conundrum that many companies are facing as they try to harness the power of data and analytics (D&A) to deliver truly impactful new insights.

 The “Data Is Everyone’s Job” mandate from the C-suite is great for raising awareness companywide, but then someone needs to drive the underlying business goals and execution.
-Increasingly, the finance team is stepping up to play that leading role, expanding its portfolio of services, partnering with other essential teams and generally ensuring that ongoing D&A initiatives are business-led and technology-enabled.
+Increasingly, the finance team is stepping up to play the influencing role, expanding its portfolio of services, partnering with other essential teams and generally ensuring that ongoing D&A initiatives are business-led and technology-enabled.

 Yes, data is still everyone’s responsibility.
 But given their regular involvement with data across the company, the CFO, CAO and their teams—uniquely—can make sure that “everyone” isn’t doing that work in silos.
 Enterprise coordination is especially important for data governance and management—the critical operational component of successful D&A solutions.

 Effective data management frameworks focus on more than short-term quality improvements or implementing technology to “fix” data issues.
-Changes are sustainably made through strong governance and standards, new ways of working and a data-first enterprise culture that starts with finance.
+Changes are sustainably made through strong governance and standards, new ways of working and a data-first enterprise culture that is strongly influenced by finance.